We are committed to taking up the challenge of sustainable mobility

 “We need partnerships […] to allow this decarbonised hydrogen to emerge.
 As part of a broader energy policy, we know that hydrogen can play a key role in clean energy storage.”

-Promoting hydrogen for transport
+Promoting alternative solutions to diesel for transport

 Alstom’s participation to the One Planet Summit in Paris in December 2017, outlined the company’s long-term strategy regarding transport decarbonisation, and emphasised the essential role of hydrogen in clean energy storage.